nrc/r4cppp/data types.md

 }
 ```

-Structs cannot be recursive, that is you can't have cycles of struct names
+Structs cannot be recursive; that is, you can't have cycles of struct names
 involving definitions and field types.
 This is because of the value semantics of
 structs.
 So for example, `struct R { r: Option<R> }` is illegal and will cause a
 compiler error (see below for more about Option).
 If you need such a structure